 Based on food preference, people in India can be divided into two categories – roti lovers and rice lovers.
-A Chinese friend of mine shared with me that even in China, people can be divided into two categories rice eaters and noodles eaters, depending upon the province they come from.
+A Chinese friend of mine shared with me that even in China, people are divided into two categories-rice eaters and noodles eaters, depending upon the province they come from.

 In my family, rice is generally served for lunch and roti for breakfast and dinner.

-Both Amit & I prefer to carry one-pot rice dishes in the office lunch box as it’s easy to eat and you don’t need to carry too many boxes the way you need to do if you pack roti.
+Both Amit & I prefer to carry one-pot rice dishes in our office lunch box as it’s easy to eat and we don’t need to carry too many boxes which are needed if we pack roti.

-Also on extremely busy office days when you don’t get the time to take a proper lunch break and go to the cafeteria to eat; carrying such dishes helps in taking bite breaks 🙂 without leaving the seat.
+Also on extremely busy office days when it’s not possible taking a proper lunch break and going to the cafeteria to eat; carrying such dishes helps in taking bite breaks 🙂 without leaving the work station.

-Today, I will share one such recipe- Chole pulao or Chickpea rice, which is very easy to make and delicious.
+Today, I will share one such recipe- Chole pulao or Chickpea rice, which is a very easy to make and delicious Indian rice recipe.

-Even if you are a non-vegetarian, you should try this recipe, it’s very tasty and nutritious too.
+Even if you are a non-vegetarian, do try this recipe, it’s very tasty and nutritious too.

-Can Chickpea pulao be made with canned chickpeas?
+Can Chickpea rice be made with canned chickpeas?

 I have used dry chickpeas in this recipe and soaked them overnight.
-If you want to do it fast you can use canned chickpeas also.
+If you want to do it fast use canned chickpeas.

 However, using canned beans in any Indian recipe is not recommended.
-You will never get the real Indian taste if you use canned beans in Indian recipes.
+You will never get the authentic Indian taste if you use canned beans in Indian recipes.

 Also, if you like Indian food or planning to learn Indian cooking, do invest in a pressure cooker.
-It’s required in a lot of recipes and also makes your life in the kitchen easy.
+It’s required to make a lot of Indian recipes and also makes life in the kitchen easy.

-How to make chickpea rice without a pressure cooker?
+How to make it without a pressure cooker?

 Chickpeas take time to get cooked so it’s best if you use a pressure cooker or an instant pot to cook it.

 However, if you don’t have a pressure cooker, use a normal pot.
 But, then the time of cooking will increase.
-It will take around an hour to cook chickpeas and after that around twenty minutes to cook the rice if using a normal pot.
+It will take more than an hour to cook soaked chickpeas and after that around twenty minutes to cook the rice if using a normal pot.
 The remaining process shall be the same.

 If you are a vegan, enjoy it with some Kachumber salad on the side.

-More easy vegan and vegetarian rice recipes from around the world:
+More easy vegan rice recipes from around the world

 - Indian lemon rice